-Queen to an Emperor who, they heard, was, by the rules of the empire, never allowed to go beyond the walls of his palace; and then he was, by moral force, to be induced to make a fresh treaty, in the face of a clause in that same Stirling Treaty which runs as follows: "7th Art.
+Queen to an Emperor who, they heard, was, by the rules of the empire, never allowed to go beyond the walls of his palace; and then he was, by moral force, to be induced to make a fresh treaty, in the face of a clause in that same Stirling Treaty which runs as follows : "7th Art.
 When this convention shall have been ratified, no high officer coming to Japan shall alter it."
-Well might the Captain exclaim that "there were as many unknown rocks and quicksands ahead of the diplomatic portion of the expedition as there were in the track of the
+Well might the Captain Japan shall alter it."
+Well might the Captain exclaim that "there were as many unknown rocks and quicksands ahead of the diplomatic portion of the expedition as there were in the track of the executive."

 They were very bare of information befitting the seaman's need.
-They were as much wanting, in 1858, as Marco Paulo in 1295, when all he could do was to point to the eastern margin of the Yellow Sea, and say-"There was a great island there named Zipangu, peopled by a highly-civilised and wealthy race, who had bravely rolled back the tide of Tartar conquest in the days of Kublai Khan."
-On the afternoon of 2nd August, 1858, however, they reached a group of rocky but picturesque islets, the outposts of the Japanese empire; called Miaco-Sima, or the Ass's Ears, because their peaks run up in a manner not unlike the ears of that animal.
-The scenery was very different from that of China.
-The sight of it, peering on our seamen out of a sea mist, was glorious-"mountain and plain, valley and islet, clothed with vegetation, or waving with trees, and studded with villagesblue sea for a foreground, crisped with the breeze, and calm spots with sandy bays in amongst islands dotted with fishing boats and native junks."
+They were as much wanting, in 1858, as Marco Paulo in 1295, when all he could do was to point to the eastern margin of the Yellow Sea, and say-" There was a great island there named Zipangu, peopled by a highly-civilised and wealthy race, who had bravely rolled back the tide of Tartar conquest in the days of Kublai Khan.'
+On the afternoon of 2nd August, 1858, however, they reached a group of rocky but picturesque islets, the outposts of the Japanese empire; called Miaco-Sima, or the Ass's Ears, because their peaks run up in a manner not unlike the cars of that animal.
+The scenery was very different from and plain, valley and islet, clothed with vegetation, or waving with trees, and studded with villagesblue sea for a foreground, crisped with the breeze, and calm spots with sandy bays in amongst islands dotted with fishing boats and native junks."
 Such is the picture presented by the graphic penman of the cruise.